plantbreeding/BrAPI-Manuscript2/manuscript.md

 The authors would like to acknowledge the following funding sources:

-+ USDA NIFA-DSFAS 2022-67021-37024
++ The BrAPI Project is funded by the USDA grant NIFA-DSFAS 2022-67021-37024.
++ Innovation Lab for Crop Improvement Cornell, FFAR
++ The AGENT project is funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 862613.
 + This work was supported by the Agence Nationale de la Recherche, programme Investissements d'avenir, ANR-11-INBS-0012 (Phenome)
++ USDA National Institute of Food and Agriculture National Research Support Project 10
++ USDA NIFA: 2022-51181-38449
 + U.S. Department of Agriculture, under agreement numbers [8062-21000-043-004-A, 8062-21000-052-002-A, and 8062-21000-052-003-A]
-+ Innovation Lab for Crop Improvement Cornell, FFAR
-+ Research time for Marie-Angélique Laporte and Kauê de Sousa was provided through the 1000FARMS project (INV-031561) funded by the Bill & Melinda Gates Foundation.
++ The Bill and Malinda Gates Foundation in cooperation with the Excellence in Breeding Platform of the CGIAR

 ## Author Contributions {.page_break_before}

-"+ **Peter Selby**: Peter wrote and edited a significant portion of the manuscript.
++ **Peter Selby**: Peter wrote and edited a significant portion of the manuscript.
 Peter has been the BrAPI Project Coordinator since 2017, managing the day-to-day operations of the BrAPI project.
 + **Rafael Abbeloos**: Rafael wrote the section on the PIPPA project, and has made significant contributions to the BrAPI compatibility of the PIPPA project.
 + **Anne-Francoise Adam-Blondon**: Anne-Francoise has made significant contributions to the Florilège and Faidare projects.
 + **Francisco J. Agosto-Pérez**: Francisco wrote the section on the ImageBreed project, and has made significant contributions to the BrAPI compatibility of the ImageBreed project.
-+ **Michael Alaux**: Michael has made significant contributions to the AGENT Portal project.
++ **Michael Alaux**: Michael has made significant contributions to the AGENT project.
 + **Isabelle Alic**: Isabelle wrote the section on the PHIS project, and has made significant contributions to the BrAPI compatibility of the PHIS project.
 + **Khaled Al-Shamaa**: Khaled wrote the section on the QBMS project, and has made significant contributions to the BrAPI compatibility of the QBMS project.
 + **Johan Steven Aparicio**: Johan wrote the section on the Mr.Bean project, and has made significant contributions to the BrAPI compatibility of the Mr.Bean project.